-DRT offers an opportunity for an alternative public transport offer in the region.
-As noted previously, DRT offers flexibility of service, and can reach into communities previously not served by conventional buses.
-The service is proposed to operate Monday - Saturday, with a 1-hour demand frequency, with multiple zones across the region.
+BSIP DRT offers an opportunity for an alternative public transport offer in the region.
+As noted previously, DRT offers flexibility of service, and can reach into communities previously not, or poorly, served by traditional buses.
+The service will operate Monday - Saturday, with a 1-hour demand frequency, within multiple zones across the region.
 For details of these zones, refer to appendix C.

-DRT is an innovate transport offer for the region, and with BSIP funding can be supported for 2 years.
-It offers advantages of more granular passenger movement data which we can use to make further public transport decision in the future.
+DRT is an innovate transport offer for the region and having reached agreement with North Somerset Council will be funded through BSIP for 2 years.
+It offers the additional advantage of more granular passenger movement data which we can use to make further public transport decision in the future.